HOW KOREAN SKINCARE IS DIFFERENT TO WESTERN SKINCARE

 For more about the double cleansing routine, catch up on our blog posts here.

 Ingredients and Formulas

-Korean products are much cheaper to buy than their western counterparts because manufacturing costs are much lower in Korea.
+Korean products are significantly cheaper than their western counterparts because manufacturing costs are lower in Korea.

-There is also stiff competition between the various Korean cosmetic companies to offer the best for less as beauty-obsessed Koreans are always on the lookout for the next “Big Thing” in skincare.
+There is also stiff competition between companies to offer the “best for less”.
+Beauty-obsessed Koreans are always on the lookout for the next “Big Thing” in skincare.
 In order to stay competitive, most brands keep their marketing costs low and products competitively priced.

 Innovation is key for Korean beauty labels, as there are thousands of companies competing against each other.

 It is said that Korea is 10 years ahead of western skincare technology.
-There are multiple reasons for this, but a big reason is that there is less red tape when it comes to bringing new skincare products and ingredients to the market.
-This has led to the introduction of new ingredients like bee venom, synthetic snake venom (“Syn-ake”) and snail mucin.
+There are multiple reasons for this, but a big one is that there is less red tape when it comes to bringing new skincare to the market.
+This has led to the introduction of new ingredients like bee venom and snail mucin.